-Endometrial cancer is also referred to as cancer of the womb or uterine cancer (uterus is the Latin term for womb)
+Endometrial cancer is also referred to as cancer of the womb or uterine cancer (uterus is the Latin term for womb).

 Endometrial cancer is a type of cancer that originates from the glandular tissue that lines the uterus (endometrium: from ‘endo’ meaning inside and ‘metrium’ meaning uterus, in Greek).
 There are different types of cancer that can form in the uterus, but endometrial cancer is by far the most common one.

 Endometrial cancer develops when healthy cells of the endometrium start growing and multiplying in an uncontrolled fashion.
 These abnormal cells accumulate and form a tumour (abnormal growth).
-They can invade neighbouring tissues as well as spread elsewhere in the body (metastasise).
+They can invade neighbouring tissues as well as spread elsewhere in the body (metastasize).

 Two different mechanisms are thought to be implicated in development of endometrial cancer:

-Maintaining a healthy weight, regular moderate exercise and use of the combined oral contraceptive pill (i.e. a contraceptive pill containing both oestrogen and progesterone) are thought to decrease the risk of developing endometrial cancer.
+Maintaining a healthy bodyweight, regular moderate exercise and use of the combined oral contraceptive pill (i.e. a contraceptive pill containing both oestrogen and progesterone) are thought to decrease the risk of developing endometrial cancer.

 Signs and symptoms that are common, but not exclusive, to endometrial cancer are: